bguesman/docsify-test/docs/quickstart/faq.md

 **A:** Chances are you need to increase the [clip fade](/editor/blocks/planet_block?id=clip-fade) in the planet block.

+**Q: I'm getting hitching when I move the sun around, and it says there's some jobs about GI preprocessing/light baking happening.**

+**A:** This is because, when baked GI is enabled, Unity rebakes some portion of the GI map whenever the light moves/light color changes.
+To fix this,
+* Go to Window -> Rendering -> Lighting
+* Create a new lighting settings object (if you don't have one already)
+* Disable baked GI
+* Regenerate lighting

 This section will be continually updated with more questions and answers!